callec/DAT257_Laser_Disc/hast_app/hast_app/README.md

          myexamplewebsite(dot)com/?q=[Name of file]

-5) Now you should see your own Quiz
+5) Now you should see your own Quiz.

 ## Add new Quizzes <a name= "addQuiz"></a>
-1) Open the project and navigate to ["hast_app/hast_app/assets/quizzes"](https://github.com/callec/DAT257_projekt/tree/ID14_multiple_quizzes/hast_app/hast_app/assets/quizzes).
+1) Open the project and navigate to ["hast_app/hast_app/assets/quizzes"](https://github.com/callec/DAT257_Laser_Disc/tree/main/hast_app/hast_app/assets/quizzes).
-2) Copy the file "example.json" and give it an appropriate name like "life_reflection.json" or "my_cool_quiz.json".
+2) Make a copy of the file "example.json", place it in the same folder, and give it an appropriate name like "life_reflection.json" or "work_life_balance.json".
 3) Open the file you just created using any text editor.
 Example: Notepad, Notepad++, Atom, etc.
-4) Start editing the file (**only change the text within quotation marks**)
+4) Start editing the file (**only change the text within quotation marks**).
-   * quizTitle: This is the title for the whole Quiz
+   * `quizTitle`: This is the title for the whole Quiz.
-   * subAltText: Sub alternative question.
+   * `subAltText`: Sub alternative question.

          "subAltText": "Is your situation worse, better, or exactly as the statement directly above describes?"

-   * subAlternatives: The 3 different sub alternatives to choose from.
+   * `subAlternatives`: The 3 different sub alternatives to choose from.
 Each alternative is seperated by a comma.

          "subAlternatives": ["Worse", "Exactly", "Better"]

-   * resultText: This is the different texts displayed depending on the total score.
+   * `resultText`: This is the different texts displayed depending on the total score.

          "resultText": [
                 "0 - 1/4 of total score",